||Marketing Red Flags for Dietary Supplements

 Karen Mandel, Bureau of Consumer Protection, Federal Trade Commission

-Karen Mandel is an attorney in the Enforcement Division of the Federal Trade Commission’s Bureau of Consumer Protection, where she works on a variety of compliance and enforcement matters.
+Karen Mandel is an attorney in the Advertising Division of the Federal Trade Commission’s Bureau of Consumer Protection, where she works on a variety of law enforcement matters.

 Topic: Dietary Supplements Regulatory Overview